HewlettPackard/shs-docs/docs/portal/developer-portal/operations/compute_node_configuration.md

 # Compute node configuration

-This section provides detailed instructions on how to modify Compute CFS configurations to support installation use cases on HPE Cray EX systems.
-Two separate approaches are provided:
+This section provides detailed instructions on how to modify Compute CFS configurations to support SHS installation use cases on HPE Cray EX systems.

+There are two options for modifying those configurations:

 - SAT Bootprep
 - Legacy Compute Node CFS procedure